UPDATE: Liberian Legal System and Legal Research

 The executive power of the Republic of Liberia is vested in the President, who is the Head of State, Head of Government and Commander-in-Chief of the Armed Forces of Liberia.
 The elected President holds office for a term of six years and can be eligible for a second term.
 See Article 50.

-For a person to be elected President or Vice President of Liberia, he or she must posses the following:
+For a person to be elected President or Vice President of Liberia, he or she must possess the following:

-- Must be a natural born Liberia citizen of not less than 35 years of age;
+- Must be a natural born Liberian citizen of not less than 35 years of age;

 - Must have been a resident of the Republic ten years prior to his election, provided that the President and the Vice President shall not come from the same country.